Reviewed by: HU Medical Review Board | Last reviewed: August 2023 | Last updated: October 2023

-Skyrizi® is a biologic drug that was approved in June 2022 to treat Crohn's disease (CD) in adults.
+Skyrizi® (risankizumab-rzaa) is a biologic drug approved to treat Crohn's disease (CD) in adults.
 Biologic drugs turn down (suppress) the immune system.1

 Skyrizi was originally approved for people living with moderate to severe plaque psoriasis and those with active psoriatic arthritis.
 Researchers then found that it is also effective for those living with moderately to severely active CD.1